 That’s a number that has to get your attention.

-Brands who want to try using micro-influencers need to consider their objectives and which social media platforms they want to use based on where their audience hangs out.
+Marketers who want to try using micro-influencers need to consider their objectives and which social media platforms they want to use based on where their audience hangs out.
 Then, of course, they need to select micro-influencers.

 There Are Several Ways to Do This: